Jonathan Goodwin (entrepreneur)

 Jonathan Philip Pryce Goodwin OBE (born November 1972) is a British banker and investor.
 He is partner, head of Merchant Banking at Alvarium Investments.
 His appointment followed the merger in March 2019 of Lepe Partners, the merchant bank he co-founded in 2011, with Alvarium which works across North America, Europe and Asia Pacific, supervising $15bn+ of assets.
 With Brent Hoberman, Goodwin also co-founded Founders Forum, a network of digital entrepreneurs, corporate CEOs and senior investors.

 Goodwin is treasurer of the Centre for Policy Studies and a member of the Advisory Board on Planning and Development at the Victoria and Albert Museum.
 He is a former head of the investment pillar of the British Fashion Council.

 He has advised on more than 200 media deals, together worth over $20 billion.
 They include Chris Evans' purchase of Virgin Radio, the sale of Friends Reunited to ITV, the sale of Who Wants To Be A Millionaire and the merger of property websites Findaproperty.com, Primelocation.com and Zoopla.
 Recent M&A advisory projects include News Corps' £220m purchase of Wireless Group plc.

-He was appointed an OBE in 2018 for services to the economy.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours for services to the economy.

 Early career

 After graduating from the University of Nottingham, Goodwin worked briefly at Coopers and Lybrand, where for one assignment he was asked to compile two reports.
 One report was to be on a "fascinating" proposed deal in the media sector, the other involved research into car component manufacturers; at that moment Goodwin realised he would "prefer castration" to car parts: "Every deal I've worked on has been in and around the media sector since then", he told The Daily Telegraph in 2012.

-Goodwin then spent a year at private equity group Apax Partners, before leaving to join a News Corporation/Liberty Media-backed buyout of Talk Radio in 1997.
-He was appointed managing director of Talk Radio, which went on to become the foundation for The Wireless Group PLC, for which Goodwin was Group managing director under Kelvin Mackenzie.
+Goodwin then spent a year at private equity group Apax Partners, before leaving to join a News Corporation/Liberty Media-backed buyout of Talk Radio UK in 1997.
+He was appointed managing director of Talk Radio.
+UK, which went on to become the foundation for The Wireless Group PLC, for which Goodwin was Group managing director under Kelvin Mackenzie.

 In 2000 Goodwin and Julian Culhane co-founded LongAcre Partners, a corporate finance boutique.
 LongAcre worked with Elisabeth Murdoch, helping to build her TV production business Shine via a series of acquisitions.
 LongAcre was also involved in the £175m sale of Friends Reunited to ITV.
 LongAcre's investors included the law firm Olswang and private equity house Corsair.
 In 2007 LongAcre was sold to US investment bank Jefferies.
 Goodwin remained at Jeffries as head of Global Technology, Media and Telecommunications until 2010.